engr-mervin/asyncCalls/readme.md

 node requests 100 10 0
 ```

-*This will send 100 requests, 10 at a time, with 0 retries and will not show logs.*
+*This will send 100 requests, 10 at a time and with 0 retries*

 **Logs:**